 Harriet Beecher Stowe House

-Harriet Beecher Stowe lived in Cincinnati during the formative years that led to her writing the anti-slavery novel, Uncle Tom's Cabin.
-Schedule a visit or take a virtual tour of the Harriet Beecher Stowe House to learn more about the author, the Underground Railroad, and the historic site that was listed in the Green Book in the 1930s and 40s.
+Harriet Beecher Stowe lived in Cincinnati during the formative years that led to her writing the anti-slavery and abolitionist novel, Uncle Tom's Cabin.
+Schedule a visit or take a virtual tour of the newly renovated Harriet Beecher Stowe House to learn more about the author, the Underground Railroad, and the historic site that was listed in the Green Book in the 1930s and 40s.

 National Underground Railroad Freedom Center

 Standing as a monument to freedom, the National Underground Railroad Freedom Center brings to life the importance, and relevance, of struggles for freedom worldwide throughout history and today.
-For Black History Month 2024, the Freedom Center has events planned all month long including documentary films and an educational roundtable featuring a discussion about the importance of teaching inclusion, social justice, and diversity in schools.
+For Black History Month 2025, the Freedom Center has events planned all month long to celebrate the impact of Black culture in the Cincy Region and beyond.
+Stay tuned for more updates.

 The Black Brigade